EthanFeld/gross144-fpga-decoder/README.md

 ### Compression ledger

-The reductions below are measured against the direct Paper Gross144 Stage-1 representation.
-They apply to different resources, so the factors must not be multiplied together into one headline number.
-The audited end-to-end topology factor is **44.3x**; the other entries describe transport, state, or execution reductions around that representation.
+The reductions below are measured against the naive implementation of the original algorithim.
+This is more of a listing of techniques rather than a pipeline so the numbers generally don't multiply.

 | Technique | Before | After | Factor / effect | What changes |
 | --- | ---: | ---: | ---: | --- |